CGenie/logsink/server/README.md

 would be sufficient for testing normally (provided we didn't use advanced Redis functionality like Lua scripting for example).
 But with InfluxDB we need to do it on some database.

+## Storage
+The storage chosen for this project is InfluxDB.
+It can be switched to any other storage suitable for the job provided couple of methods are implemented.
+See `storage.py -> ABCStorage` abstract class to see what's required.

 ## Things to do
 ### Restriction on tags
 This is a prototype so simple `**kwargs` passing in functions is used.
 This has the drawback